UNINETTSigma2/documentation/apps/vasp.md

 ## About VASP on Fram

-For simplicity we have compiled a page on specifics about the VASP install on Fram: [About VASP on Fram](vasponfram.md)
+For simplicity we have compiled a page on specifics about the VASP install on Fram: files/vasponfram.md

 ## Citation